 - I don't own a hairbrush of my own.
 I have curly hair and it can't handle being brushed.
 My fellow curly girls get it; the rest of you are a little concerned right now.

-- I have processed an entire beef steer, beginning to end, starting in my yard and finishing up on my kitchen table.
+- Every winter, we process entire beef steer, beginning to end, starting in the yard and finishing up on my kitchen table.

 - My father (of blessed memory) was a disco dance teacher in the early seventies and I can do the Hustle and the Electric Slide and always end up teaching it to people at weddings.